ernest-bruce/participatory-humanistic-economy/goals/humanitys_problems.md

 ## data privacy, ownership, and security (internet)

 ## broadcast
-* alow people to publish and publicize content of any kind while being their own platform (they are the publisher, editor, and moderator; they are the *platform*)
+* allow people to publish and publicize content of any kind while being their own platform (they are the publisher, editor, and moderator; they are the *platform*)

 ## artificial intelligence
 * artificial intelligence that works on behave of individuals, not data·hungry corporations